Momentum-Free/sledgehammer-bot-docs/docs/commands/nameban.md

     type: Boolean

-    description: Do you want to use regex to filter the usernames?
+    description: Use the name parameter as a Regex expression.

     default: False

 :::info

-If you want to learn a bit more about Regex you can check [regexr.com](https://regexr.com) to help you build your expressions
+If you want to learn a bit more about Regex you can check [regexr.com](https://regexr.com) to help you build your expressions.

 :::